 Beaches and Lakes

-The water of Lake Michigan is refreshing, clear, clean and provides for so many activities.
+Lake Michigan is refreshing, clear, clean and provides for so many activities.
 The warm sandy beaches of Little Traverse Bay feel so nice between your toes.
 Relax with a good book, headphones or hunt for Petoskey Stones.
 And there are so many sandy beaches to choose from!

 Only 7 minutes to the closest beach is the Petoskey State Park in one direction and 10 minutes in the other to Zorn Park in Harbor Springs.